Key Breed Facts

 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
 If too much wax is allowed to build up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
 In short, prevention is often easier than cure when it comes to ear infections.

-Being high-energy and intelligent dogs, Belgian Shepherd Dogs need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded characters.
+Being high-energy and intelligent dogs, Belgian Shepherd Dogs need to be given the right amount of vigorous daily exercise and mental stimulation for them to be truly happy, well-rounded characters.
 They need to be given at least 60 to 80 minutes exercise every day which should include lots of interactive games.
-Ideally, these dogs need a lot more in the way of mental stimulation than many other breeds and the best way of satisfying their needs is to enrol a dog into agility or obedience classes.
+Ideally, these dogs need a lot more in the way of mental stimulation than many other breeds and the best way of satisfying their needs is to enroll a dog into agility or obedience classes.

 A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
 These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
 However, the fencing has to be extremely secure to keep these active, high-energy dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.

 With this said, Belgian Shepherd puppies should not be over exercised because their joints and bones are still growing and too much pressure on them could result in causing a dog a few problems later on in their lives.
 They should not be allowed to jump up or off furniture nor should they be allowed to run up and down the stairs.